 Your bounce rate is the percentage of people who stop watching within the opening ten seconds.

 6# Click through rate

 Your CTR means the percentage of clicks on your video’s thumbnail when it appears in the suggestion column.
-If this rate is low, consider changing your video’s thumbnail and caption into more catchy ones.

 7# Average duration watched